 In the early years of a business, the privacy of operating as a sole trader or partnership may be attractive.
 Business funds can be used at will with fewer restrictions than in an incorporated environment.
 However, we are considering here the features of a limited company.
 A company is a completely separate legal entity subject to two main areas of regulation – tax and company law.
 This planning guide looks at some of the advantages and disadvantages of trading as a limited company.

 Possible advantages of incorporation

 • Incorporation normally provides limited liability.
 If a shareholder has paid fully for his or her shares, he or she cannot normally be required to invest any more in the company.
-Although companies with bank borrowings often have to provide directors’ personal guarantees, the protection of limited liability will generally apply in respect of liabilities to other creditors.
+Although companies with bank borrowings often have to provide directors’ personal guarantees, the protection of limited liability will generally apply in respect of liabilities.

 • A company enjoys legal continuity - it can own property, sue and be sued.

 • Effective ownership or part ownership of the business may be readily transferred, subject to the provisions of the Articles of Association.